 This method uses a soap solution to test for leaks.
 If the flywheel has not been removed, that part of the engine may need to be submerged in water.
 The same would apply to the drive side main seal if it has a clutch that has not been removed.
 Because the engine will be internally pressurized, we do not need to be concerned about water entering any part of the engine.
 The only part of the engine that does not need to be submerged or tested for leaks is the exhaust port.
 If water gets into the reed valve opening, it is of no concern because it will not get any further than the valve.

-Remove the engine from the frame and then remove the exhaust system, spark plug, cooling shroud (if present), carburetor, and redrive (if present).
+Remove the engine from the frame and then remove the carburetor (Top 80 only), and redrive or whatever covers the seal on the drive side of the engine. (if present).

 The best way to pressurize the crankcase is through an external pulse port (see photo below).